DudiChen/MTA-Deep-Learning-Course_Paint-The-Circles/README.md

     Number of model trainable parameters: 298873

-# Get an estimate number of operations (given to you)
+# Get an estimate number of operations

 ```python